The Ultimate Guide to Cabinet Refacing vs Painting Cost

 What is the main difference between cabinet refacing and painting?

 Cabinet refacing involves replacing existing cabinet doors and drawer fronts, while painting simply entails applying a new layer of paint to the existing cabinets.
-Thus, the main difference between the two is that cabinet refacing is a more thorough and comprehensive approach.
+Thus, the main difference between the two is that cabinet refacing is a more comprehensive approach.

 What factors influence the cost of cabinet refacing and painting?